-ESG is the hot topic across many industries right now.
+ESG is a hot topic across many industries right now.
 To meet certain Environmental, Social, and Governance standards, many energy companies are stepping up to do all the necessary reporting.
-Some are even implementing what they’ve learned from the data in order to transform their organizations from the inside-out.
+Some are even implementing what they've learned from the data in order to transform their organizations from the inside out.

 Below you'll find a quick wrap-up of the content, along with links to the recording and slides.